 Complete an initial home study within sixty (60) calendar days of the Contractor receiving the referral in accordance with the federal requirement.

-Forward the final Foster Family or Adoptive Family home study and Foster Family license to the sending state.
+Submit the completed Foster Family or Adoptive Family home study and Foster Family license to the Agency.

 ICPC Relative Home Studies